 The evaluator shall check to ensure that the updates are correctly performed by obtaining the current version of the TOE after the normal updates finish.

 The evaluator shall check to ensure that the verification of the data for updates of the TOE fails using unauthorized data for updates by means of the operation methods specified by the administrator guidance.
-(The evaluator shall also check those cases where hash verification mechanism and digital signature verification mechanism fail.)
+(The evaluator shall also check those cases where hash verification mechanism, if selected in FPT_TUD_EXT.1.3, and digital signature verification mechanism fail.)

 Class FRU: Resource Utilization